the-real-tokai/grablinks/README.md

   -V, --version         show version number and exit --insecure            disable verification of SSL/TLS certificates (e.g. to
                         allow self-signed certificates)
+  -t TAG, --tag TAG     extract from given tag (default: `a'), also see
+                        `--attribute'
+  -a ATTRIBUTE, --attribute ATTRIBUTE
+                        extract from given attribute (default: `href'), also see `--tag'
   -f FORMATSTR, --format FORMATSTR
                         a format string to wrap in the output: %url% is replaced by found URL entries; %text% is replaced with